sphinx-doc/sphinx/doc/theming.rst

 * A :file:`theme.conf` file, see below.
 * HTML templates, if needed.
-* A ``static/`` directory containing any static files that will be copied to the output statid directory on build.
+* A ``static/`` directory containing any static files that will be copied to the output static directory on build.
 These can be images, styles, script files.

 The :file:`theme.conf` file is in INI format [1]_ (readable by the standard Python :mod:`ConfigParser` module) and has the following structure: